 There is a whole lot of loving going on in your toddler's life!
-Your little one adores hugs and kisses, though he might squirm if he thinks it takes too long.
-He prefers many short hugs to long cuddles.
-There is just so much to see and do!
+Your little one adores hugs and kisses, though he/she might squirm if the cuddles go on for too long.
+He/she prefers many short hugs to long cuddles.

-- Common recommendations are to read to your toddler for twenty minutes a day, but that can be hard with such an active little boy.
+- Common recommendations are to read to your toddler for twenty minutes a day, but that can be hard with such an active little child.
 It's fine to break this up into several short bursts.
 This gives you a chance of multiple cuddles as well.
-Don't force him to sit down if he doesn't feel like it.
+Don't force your child to sit down if he/she doesn't feel like it.

-- At 1 year and 7 months old, your little one still prefers to interact with adults.
-He may be showing the first signs of social awareness though – he sometimes hands over a toy or an item to another child.
-It's a good time to begin teaching him about sharing and using words, but it will take a while before the message sinks in!
+- At 1 year 7 months old, your little one might still prefer to interact with adults.
+He/she may be showing the first signs of social awareness though, sometimes handing over a toy or an item to another child.

 When to Talk to Your Doctor

 Most toddlers learn to speak between the ages of eight and 24 months – it's quite a range!
-So don't worry if your little one is not yet spitting out words.
+So don't worry if your little one is not yet talking like a pro.
 Speech delays are very common.
 In fact, they are the most common type of developmental delay.
 But as always, if you are worried, do consult a specialist or paediatrician.

 - If your child is learning more languages, such as English and Mandarin or Malay or Tamil, word acquisition will be spread out over these languages.
 Your little one might begin the sentence in one language and end with another.
 This is fine.
-By school age, he will have picked up on the differences and will know how to keep the languages separate.
+By school age, he/she will have picked up on the differences and will know how to keep the languages separate.

-- In the meantime, you are your toddler's most important teacher, so use words when you communicate with him.
+- In the meantime, you are your toddler's most important teacher, so use words when you communicate with him/her.
 You could point out what you see on a walk outside, or describe a picture in a book.